Hawaiian Holiday: Plot

-Mickey, Minnie, Donald, Goofy and Pluto are on holiday in Hawaii.
-Minnie dances in a grass skirt while Mickey plays a slide guitar, Donald plays a ukulele, and Pluto chases the waves.
+Mickey, Minnie, Donald, Goofy, and Pluto are on holiday in Hawaii.
+Minnie hula dances in a grass skirt while Mickey plays a slide guitar, Donald plays a ukulele, and Pluto chases the waves.
 Meanwhile, Goofy decides to go surfing, but when he rushes toward the wave it seems to have a mind of its own, running backwards as soon as Goofy starts running toward it, causing Goofy to hit his head on a rock.
 The wave then comes back in and washes Goofy around, eventually leaving his head stuck in the sand.

 Mickey begins to have a problem with his guitar, while Minnie and Donald trade places.
 However, when Donald takes his turn with the skirt, he dances too close to the fire and accidentally sets the skirt on fire.
 He rapidly goes to a pool to put the blaze out, but in the process, he pulls up a starfish.
 Donald throws the starfish off his bottom and it lands right in front of Pluto.
 After Pluto sniffs at it, it begins to rapidly run away.
 Pluto chases it right up to the waves where he gets buried in the sand.
 The starfish hops right over him, hits him on the nose, and escapes while Pluto looks on in frustration.

 Goofy tries his luck with the waves again and is actually able to get a swell, but it breaks beneath him and washes his board away.
 As Goofy searches underwater for his board, another wave comes it and drives his board into his pants, leaving him struggling to get it out.

 Meanwhile, Pluto is sniffing at a seashell.
 A wave comes in and knocks him off his feet, which also leaves the shell stuck to his nose.
 Pluto tries to shake the shell off, but it gets stuck on his bottom instead.
 He tries and tries to get it off, but can't seem to.
 It is later revealed that there is a crab living in the shell, which clamps onto Pluto's tail.
 Although he can feel something on his tail, Pluto does not fully notice the crab until it pinches him, which makes him yelp in pain.
 The crab begins walking in a certain pattern which Pluto follows until they reach the surf, where a wave comes in and buries Pluto.
 As with the starfish, the crab tortures him by hitting him on the nose before departing.

 Meanwhile, Goofy tries one last time to catch a wave successfully, but the wave throws him off his board, hits him with it, and catapults him into the sand where he is stopped by his board, making it look as if it was his grave.
 Mickey, Minnie and Donald laugh at him, and when he pops out unharmed and happy, they continue enjoying their holiday.